skrapkam/samchang/src/projects/designer-onboarding/index.md

 ![Onboarding - Old flow](./images/img_onboarding_old_flow.png "Old flow (1.
 Sign-up → 2.
 Optionally fill out some information → 3.
 Start working)")

-But this also meant that we didn’t know anything about these designers until they started work on our platform.
+But this also meant that we didn't know anything about these designers until they started work on our platform.

 Unfortunately, most of the designers who sign up are banned due to the low-quality work they produce.
 This project aimed to **expedite the progression for qualified designers** while **identifying and blocking the bad actors** who don't contribute positively to our community.